Solution Verified in:

 onevm terminate 0

-You need to change the image disk with Windows 10 installed from Datablock to OS and to non persistent:
+You need to change the image disk with Windows 10 installed to non persistent:

 oneimage nonpersistent 4